-Aluminium bars are much lighter than steel.
-Due to this it is much preferred by many riders.
-But as aluminium happens to be quite a bit weaker than steel, such bars are not so popular among heavy stunt riders
+Aluminum bars are much lighter than steel.
+Due to this, it is much preferred by many riders.
+But as aluminum happens to be quite a bit weaker than steel, such bars are not so popular among heavy stunt riders

 iii) Alloy Bars

-Alloy bars are made of steel based alloys which gives them their strength but happen to be considerably lighter than steel bars.
+Alloy bars are made of steel-based alloys which gives them their strength but happen to be considerably lighter than steel bars.
 Due to this versatility, alloy bars are popular among stunt riders.
-They are also cheaper than titanium and certain aluminium bars.
+They are also cheaper than titanium and certain aluminum bars.

 iv) Titanium Bars

 Titanium is a metal used in aircraft manufacturing due to its strength and low weight.
 Due to this titanium bars are considered top of the shelf components.
 Such bars are extremely lightweight and almost as strong as steel.
 These are preferred by pro riders for these characteristics.
 But titanium happens to be quite expensive.
 Due to this titanium bars come with quite a price tag.